DJviolin/LEMP/README.md

 ## Wordpress post install

-1. Give 777 access for `$HOME/server-lemp/www/your-wordpress-site.com` folder and all of it's sub-files and folders on the host with:

-    $ sudo chmod -R 777 $HOME/server-lemp/www/your-wordpress-site.com

-2. You have to place this on the bottom of `wp-config.php`
+1. You have to place this on the bottom of `wp-config.php`

     ```
     define('FTP_PUBKEY','/etc/ssh/ssh_host_rsa_key.pub');